winitzki/scall/tutorial/dhall_first_principles.md

 It follows that Dhall programs must have this form: `let` ... `let` ... `in` ...

-There is nothing else we can write, because the entire program must be a single formula.
+There is nothing else we can write, because the entire program must be a single expression.

 ### Nested variable definitions

+- Any part of an expression can be replaced by another expression.

-- Because we should be able to use values anywhere, we need to be able to *define and use* a new variable, say, at the place of `20` in the expression `10 + 20 * 30`.
+For example, we should be able to replace `20` in the expression `10 + 20 * 30` by an expression that defines and uses a new variable.

-For example, we want to write `let p = 10 in p + p` instead of `20`.
+Suppose we want to write `let p = 10 in p + p` instead of `20`.
 We should get the same results.
 But how to write that kind of programs?
 We need a syntax for that.
 We cannot just write `10 + let p = 10 in p + p * 30`: we need to separate the end of the sub-expression from `* 30`.

 In Dhall, we use parentheses to separate sub-expressions, like in mathematics.
 We can write `10 + (20) * 30`, and it's the same as `10 + 20 * 30`.